jpgsaraceni/Go-Challenge/README.md

 1. A `struct` to model each item, with its name, unitary price and amount
 2. An Email type that is a slice of strings.
 3. A List type that is a slice of items (structs).
-4. A SplitBill method binded to the List type that recieves an Email type.
+4. A SplitBill method binded to the List type that recieves an Email type and returns a map with email/value owed key/value pairs.
+5. A brlParser to receive value in BRL (X.XX, X,XX, X,X, X.X or X formats), parse to integer (value in cents) and parse back to R$X,XX format.
+6. Automated tests.

 ### SplitBill method